WestonWizard9/vb-files/README.md

 # vb-files

-click buttons or type responses!!! some are prefilled in and sometimes you might get an independant choice!
+you can type yes no or an independant responce, sometimes it is prefilled in for you, each will grant a different responce.